TUSHA211/Linux/Linux.md

- # LINUXASSIGNMENT
+# LINUX ASSIGNMENT
 <hr>

 ### 1. How to make a directory

 **mkdir -** The mkdir command is used to create a new directory (folder) in a file system.
 You can use the mkdir command in a terminal or command prompt on various operating systems.

  **Syntax:**  **mkdir directory\_name**